-We have recently seen an increase in the number of clients who are asking about CSfC and how to get on the CSfC Components List maintained by the National Security Agency (NSA) Information Assurance Directorate (IAD).
-CSfC is the acronym for the IAD’s Commercial Solutions for Classified program.
-It’s worth noting that this is a “products list” that is separate from the Unified Capabilities Approved Products List (DoD UC APL) and the National Information Assurance Partnership Product Compliant List (NIAP PCL).
+We have recently seen an increase in the number of clients who are asking about the National Security Agency’s (NSA) Commercial Solutions for Classified (CSfC) program and how to get on the CSfC Components List maintained by the NSA Information Assurance Directorate (IAD).
+It’s worth noting that this is a “products list” that is separate from the Department of Defense Information Network Approved Products List (DoDIN AL) and the National Information Assurance Partnership Product Compliant List (NIAP PCL).

 What is CSfC?

 The CNSSP (Committee on National Security Systems Policy) #11 establishes processes for acquisition of commercial and government Information Assurance (IA) or IA-enabled IT products to be used on National Security Systems (NSS).
 The CNSSP #11 specifically calls out a preference for purchasing: